zzzhengzzz/cebd1160_project/README.md

 ![alt text](https://github.com/mikeditri/Final_Project/blob/master/figures/RFC_Accuracy.png)

 Choosing learning algorithms and hyperparameters can reduce bias and variance to as low as possible, using more training data can help to reduce variance.
-Pseudocode: ( https://chrisalbon.com/machine_learning/model_evaluation/plot_the_validation_curve/)
+Pseudocode: ( https://github.com/zzzhengzzz/cebd1160_project/blob/master/Validation%20Curve%20With%20Random%20Forest.png)

 ### Discussion
-Brief (no more than 1-2 paragraph) description about what you did.
-Include:

-- interpretation of whether your method "solved" the problem
-- suggested next step that could make it better.
+The research started with the question to find best accuracy method, but there is no perfect method for all.
+The supplemented way is to include more training data to help to increase accuracy.

 ### References
 All of the links